FIVE MOST SURPRISING FINDS

 Augustine et al., RAND Corporation, RR-2840-NLSB, 2018

-The policy designed to help Black students did not produce the academic improvements its architects promised.
-The RAND study found no significant academic gains from restorative justice implementation.
-And the students who bore the cost were not the policy’s architects, who sent their own children to private schools.
-They were the low-income Black students who had no choice but to sit in classrooms where order had been abandoned.
+The policy designed to help Black students never delivered the academic improvements its architects had promised.
+RAND found no significant gains from restorative justice at all.
+Those bearing the costs were not the architects, who sent their own children to private schools.
+The low-income Black students instead had no choice but to remain in classrooms where order had been abandoned.

 From the Publisher